 Inlays & Onlays

 Sometimes a standard dental filling will not be sufficient because tooth damage is too extensive.
 This is where inlays and onlays can help.
-They are custom-made in a dental laboratory, then permanently cemented to the tooth as a single piece.
+They are custom-made in a dental laboratory, then cemented to the tooth as a single piece.

 Diseased, tissues, nerves and blood vessels need to be removed from a teeth before they cause more severe oral health issues.
 To accomplish this, your dentist completes a root canal to remove bacteria and decay.
 This can help stop the spread of infection.